-To go along with any promotional packaging, consider offering some spooky treats to encourage and reward purchase.
-These can be things that shoppers will want in the lead-up to Halloween so think themed costume accessories or decorations.
+In addition to promotional packaging, consider offering some spooky treats to encourage and reward purchases.
+These can be things that shoppers will want in the lead-up to Halloween, so get thinking along the lines of themed costume accessories or decorations.

-The great thing about free promo items is that though they’re offline, they can result in some great online interaction.
-Guinness’s use of Halloween coasters is an old but good example of this; Guinness offered a free creepy shadow coaster with every pint of Guinness bought in local pubs.
-This resulted in great UGC from drinkers sharing their snaps of the coasters in action across social media.
+The great thing about free promo items is that they can result in some great online interaction.
+A perfect example was when Guinness offered free creepy shadow coasters with every pint of Guinness bought in local pubs.
+This resulted in great user-generated content from drinkers sharing their snaps of the coasters in action across social media.

-YouTube is more accessible, but it seems that TV is still king in terms of ads leaving lasting impressions.
-According to a study on 19-32 year olds by the University of Bern earlier this year, TV advertising has a stronger immediate impact on the recipient than YouTube advertising: It leads to more attention and to more positive emotions.
+Although YouTube is more accessible, it seems that TV is still king in terms of ads leaving lasting impressions on viewers.
+According to a study on 19-32 year olds by the University of Bern in 2019, TV advertising has a stronger immediate impact on the recipient than YouTube advertising, leading to more attention and more positive emotions.

-M&M’s are no strangers to the Halloween treat bucket, but last year was the fist time in 11 years they ran a TV ad.
-In the ad featuring their lovable Red and Yellow characters we are reminded that not all sweets make it out of Halloween alive!
+M&M’s are no strangers to the Halloween treat bucket, but 2018 saw them run their first television advert in 11 years.
+Featuring their lovable Red and Yellow characters, the ad reminds us that not all sweets make it out of Halloween alive!

-As covered earlier in this blog, Millenials and Gen Z are part of the key spending demographics for Halloween and they’re also the ones that will be seeking out sharable experiences from their retail outings.
-Many retail outlets are already pandering to this audience by creating an Instagram-worthy, or ‘grammable,’ experience on site and Halloween is the chance for businesses to get involved in the fun.
+As we mentioned earlier, millennials and Gen Z form part of the key spending demographic around Halloween and they’re also the ones that will be seeking out sharable experiences from their retail outings.
+Many outlets are already pandering to this audience, with Instagram-worthy or ‘grammable’ on-site experiences for their customers to enjoy.

 You don’t need to go as big as all that and you can tailor the level of scary to the age of your target audience.
-Remember, the parents of under-fives?
-Try something with a family-friendly focus (face painters, light-hearted scares and lots of sweets!)
+Remember, the parents of under-fives are some of the biggest spenders around Halloween – try a family-friendly approach with face painters, light-hearted scares, and lots of sweets!

-Of course, budget depending, you could offer the whole dang package.
-Think social, offline and event marketing rolled into one devilishly delightful experience-based extravaganza!
-Last year Fanta nailed this.
+Of course, depending on your budget, you could offer the full gamut of Halloween tips highlighted here.
+Think social media, offline strategies, and event marketing rolled into one devilishly delightful experience-based extravaganza!